DennisLent/RustyRunways/docs/core/index.md

 ## Fuel Prices

 - Each airport has a fuel price per liter.
 Refueling charges depend on the quantity and local pricing.
+- Dynamic pricing nudges prices up or down by the configured elasticity each `fuel_interval_hours`, clamped between the configured minimum and maximum multipliers of the airport's base price.
 - Strategy: refuel where cheaper, accounting for range, payload, and deadlines.

 ## Airplanes